obfuscated-D/Your_mom/README.md

 # Your_mom
-# Forking this repo gives you the privelege of telling any soyjack on twatter with complete honesty, "I forked your mom".
+# Forking this repo gives you the privelege of telling anyone "I forked your mom".